willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 For more information on how to keep your PC up to date go [here](https://support.microsoft.com/en-us/help/12373/windows-update-faq)

+## Make sure you have a compatible graphics driver
+Your PC must have a WDDM 2.2 or later graphics driver in order to complete Mixed Reality setup.
+If it does not already have a compatible graphics driver, try these sources:
+* Check for the latest critical driver updates using Windows Update (**Start > Windows Settings > Update and Security > Check for Updates**)
+* Check for the latest optional driver updates:
+    1. Right-click **Start > Device Manager**.
+    2. Expand **Display Adapters**.
+    3. Right-click on the graphics card and choose **Update Driver > Search automatically for updated driver software**.
+* Check the website for the manufacturer (OEM) of your PC.
+* Check the website for the manufacturer of the graphics card in your PC (for example, AMD, Intel, or NVIDIA).

 ## Make sure that you have any required adapters

 Your Windows Mixed Reality compatible PC may not have the full-sized HDMI and USB 3.0 ports needed to connect your immersive headset.
 Or you may need a Bluetooth adapter to meet the PC Check requirements.
 If that's the case, you'll need adapters to connect your headset and Motion Contollers.
 You'll find a list of adapter types you may need, and some recommendations on specific adapter models [here](recommended-adapters-for-windows-mixed-reality-capable-pcs.md).